OpenSwitchNOS/openswitch-ops/docs/sftp_cli.md

 #### Syntax
 `copy sftp username ( <IPv4-address> | <hostname> | <IPv6-address>)`
 #### Description
-This command enters the SFTP interactive mode.
+This command enters the SFTP interactive mode and can be accessed only by a system management user(SYS_MGMT as mentioned in RBAC method).
 #### Parameters
 | Parameter | Status | Syntax | Description |
 |:-----------|:----------|:----------------:|:------------------------|